alexapostolu/night/README.md

 I'm working on getting my math parser to link with the rest of my code so `answer` will be evalutated to `8`.
 I will also have a bool parser that will evaluate boolean expressions like `(true || false) && true`.

 Hopefully in a couple days, I'll have my first working language done (albeit not that good or versitile)!
-It'll have comments, and maybe a 'print' thingy.
+It'll have comments, and maybe a `print` thingy as well.